 Detecting the Input changes

-We looked at how to pass the data from parent to the child using @Input annotation and property binding.
+We looked at how to pass the data from parent to the child using @Input decorator and property binding.

 Passing the data to child component is not sufficient, the child Component needs to know when the input changes so that it can act upon it.